marcellussiegburg/autobuildtool/README.md

 The autobuildtool will set up a virtual machine (virtualbox) and compile the latest version of autotool (<http://www.imn.htwk-leipzig.de/~waldmann/autotool/>) from scratch without the need of user interaction.
 After Setup it is possible to interact with the machine using vagrant.

-The source code of autotool is browsable at <http://autolat.imn.htwk-leipzig.de/gitweb/?p=tool;a=summary>
+The source code of autotool is browsable at <http://autolat.imn.htwk-leipzig.de/gitweb/?p=tool;a=summary>.

-The source code of autolib, a required module of autotool is browsable at <http://autolat.imn.htwk-leipzig.de/gitweb/?p=autolib;a=summary>
+The source code of autolib, a required module of autotool is browsable at <http://autolat.imn.htwk-leipzig.de/gitweb/?p=autolib;a=summary>.

+**If you come accross any errors please file a bug report here.**

 Contents
 --------